Open letter to evangelical churches

 A major practical help in discipleship, and particularly in the area of sexual relationships, is same-sex accountability partnerships.6

 It seems that the question of masturbation is generally not dealt with in the church at all well.
 This makes it all the more of a distraction to many young people, even into their 20s.
 In the book we try and put a little distance between it and sexual relationships, by dealing with it in The Body chapter.
+But today the issue of internet pornography obtrudes on what used to be more straightforward, introducing varying degrees of addiction to visual representation of distorted sex, requiring moral blindness and giving rise to a huge challenge which is so far inadequately recognised, let alone addressed, in many churches.
+The matter is discussed in section 2.5.

 We suggest that pastorally the church needs to avoid taking an unduly strong stand on any aspects of Christian behaviour that are not hugely significant, and pushing standards that do not allow for the full spectrum of young people, from the inert to the passionate high-hormone types.
 Church teaching which stigmatizes masturbation is likely to be profoundly unhelpful in encouraging a wholesome understanding of sexuality.